Kopselek/CBackup/README.md

-# CBackup firstly makes backup directory and config file so
+# CBackup

-# you need to run it once then in config you have to
+CBackup is a tool to automatical copy your files on Linux OS

-# put path of directory
+## Installation

-# Script automatically remove old backup seven days before
+Run script once and fill config file with your appointed direcotry path

-# if you want this script to makes backup everyday at 00:00
+## Usage

-# I recommend you a CRON
+Config CRON to run script once a day